voidrc/Shadow-Archive/README.md

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 The `src/content/` directory contains "collections" of related Markdown and MDX documents.
-Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
+Use `getCollection('notes')` to retrieve posts from `src/content/notes/`, and type-check your frontmatter using an optional schema.
 See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.

 Any static assets, like images, can be placed in the `public/` directory.